 Net loss per share attributable to common stock is calculated using the two-class method.
 The two-class method is an allocation method of calculating loss per share when a company's capital structure includes participating securities that have rights to undistributed earnings.
 Historically, the Company's employees and officers that held unvested restricted stock were entitled to dividends when the Company paid dividends ("participating").
-The Company's employees and officers that hold unvested restricted stock awarded during 2016 or thereafter are not entitled to dividends when the Company pays dividends ("non-participating").
+The Company's employees and officers that hold unvested restricted stock awarded during 2016 are not entitled to dividends when the Company pays dividends ("nonparticipating").
 The Company's basic net loss per share attributable to common stock is computed by reducing the Company's net loss by the income allocable to unvested restricted stockholders that have a right to participate in earnings.
 The Company's employees and officers that hold unvested restricted stock do not participate in losses because they are not contractually obligated to do so.
 The undistributed earnings are allocated based on the relative percentage of the weighted average unvested participating restricted stock awards.
 The basic net loss per share attributable to common stock is computed by dividing the net loss attributable to common stock by the weighted average shares outstanding.
 The weighted average shares outstanding for the year ended December 31, 2015 was calculated by totaling (i) the product of (x) the weighted shares of Legacy Dawson Common Stock outstanding at the beginning of the year multiplied by (y) the Exchange Ratio, plus (ii) the number of shares associated with awards of Legacy Dawson participating restricted stock and restricted stock units that vested in conjunction with the Merger, weighted as of February 11, 2015, plus (iii) the number of shares of Legacy TGC Common Stock outstanding immediately prior to the Merger, weighted to reflect that such shares were outstanding from February 11, 2015 until December 31, 2015.
-The Company's diluted loss per share attributable
+The weighted average number of shares outstanding for the three computed by adjusting basic loss per share attributable to common stock by income allocable to unvested participating restricted stock, if any, divided by weighted average diluted shares outstanding.

-A reconciliation of the loss per share attributable to common stock is as follows (in thousands, except share and per share data):
+A reconciliation of the loss per share attributable to common stock is as follows:

-Year Ended December 31, 2017 2016 2015 Net loss \$ (31,266) \$ (39,792) \$ (26,279) Income allocable to unvested participating restricted stoc k Basic loss attributable to common stock \$ (31,266) \$ (39,792) \$ (26,279) Reallocation of participating earnings Diluted loss attributable to common stock \$ (31,266) \$ (39,792) \$ (26,279) Weighted average common shares outstanding: Basic 21,694,645 21,611,562 20,688,185 Dilutive common stock options, restricted stock unit awards and non-participating restricted stock awards Diluted 21,694,645 21,611,562 20,688,185 Basic loss attributable to a share of common stock \$ (1.44) \$ (1.84) \$ (1.27) Diluted loss attributable to a share of common stock \$ (1.44) \$ (1.84) \$ (1.27)
+Year Ended 1 2016 2015 Three Months Ended December 31, 2014 Year Ended September 30, 2014 (in thousands, except sl iare a nd per share data) Net loss \$ (39,792) \$ (26,279) \$ (4,991) \$ (12,620) Income allocable to unvested restricted stock (9) (26) Basic loss attributable to common stock \$ (39,792) \$ (26,279) \$ (5,000) \$ (12,646) Reallocation of participating earnings Diluted loss attributable to common stock \$ (39,792) \$ (26,279) \$ (5,000) \$ (12,646) Weighted average common shares outstanding: Basic 21,611,562 20,688,185 14,019,813 14,008,635 Dilutive common stock options, restricted stock unit awards and non-participating restricted stock awards Diluted 21,611,562 20,688,185 14,019,813 14,008,635 Basic loss attributable to a share of common stock \$ (1.84) \$ (1.27) \$ (0.36) \$ (0.90) Diluted loss attributable to a share of common stock \$ (1.84) \$ (1.27) \$ (0.36) \$ (0.90)